rust-lang/rustc-dev-guide/src/compiler_lectures/how_salsa_works.md

 Each query can have a number of keys (from 0 to many), and all queries have a result, akin to functions.
 0-key queries are called "input" queries.
 ### Database
-The database is basically the context for the entire computation, it's gonna store all Salsa's internal state, all intermidiate values for each query, and anything else that the computation might need.
+The database is basically the context for the entire computation, it's gonna store all Salsa's internal state, all intermediate values for each query, and anything else that the computation might need.
-The database to know all the queries that the library is going to do before it can be build, but they don't need to be specified in the same place.
+The database must know all the queries that the library is going to do before it can be built, but they don't need to be specified in the same place.

 After the database is formed, it can be accessed with queries that are basically going to work like functions.
 Since each query is going to be stored in the database, when a query is invoked N times, it's going to return N **cloned** results, without having to recompute the query (unless the input has changed in such a way that it warrants recomputation).